softwaremill/jekyll-softwaremill/_posts/company/2015-01-29-whats-new-in-bootzooka.md

 Old notification mechanism had a big disadvantage - it could display only one message of particular type (error or info) at the same time.

-I has been replaced with dedicated `NotificationsService` (available in `smlBootzooka.notifications` module) that aggregates notifications and `<bs-notifications />` directive which dynamically creates pop-ups for each notification incoming from the given source.
+It has been replaced with dedicated `NotificationsService` (available in `smlBootzooka.notifications` module) that aggregates notifications and `<bs-notifications />` directive which dynamically creates pop-ups for each notification incoming from the given source.